-Denver Nursing Home Abuse Lawyer
+Denver Nursing Home Abuse and Neglect

 Colorado Nursing Home Abuse Information Center

 Although nursing home abuse or neglect occurs in many different situations, some of the most common scenarios that lead to abuse or neglect claims include:

 - Nursing Home Abuse — Nursing home abuse generally occurs when a caregiver or nursing home staff member intentionally inflicts pain or harm on a nursing home resident.
 Residents of a nursing home are typically elderly or disabled and are unable to defend against the abuse or report it to others.
 Nursing home abuse can involve any form of abuse, such as physical abuse, emotional abuse, sexual abuse, psychological abuse, or financial exploitation.

 - Nursing Home Neglect — Nursing home negligence generally occurs when a caregiver, nurse, or nursing home staff member fails to provide proper care to a nursing home resident.
 Warning signs of abuse or neglect include: